 5.1.
-Experimental Settings
+Experimental settings

-This section introduces four 360° videos - Diving, Paris, Venice, and RollerCoaster - prepared for the experimental setup and evaluation.
+This section introduces four 360 videos - Diving, Paris, Venice, and RollerCoaster - prepared for the experimental setup and evaluation.
 All videos have a resolution of 3840×2048 and a fixed duration of 60 seconds.
 The videos were converted into the CubeMap format at a resolution of 2890×1920 using the 360Lib tool.
 Subsequently, each video was partitioned into 24 tiles, each sized 480×480 pixels.
 Each tile undergoes sequential encoding into five layers, including four booster layers and one fundamental layer.
 The quantization parameters for the respective layers are fixed as specified in Table 1 and Table 2.
+Here, the symbols #1÷#5 denote five quality levels corresponding to the video bitrates used in the experiment.

-Following the setup in paper25, we set the number of users U to 15, 30, 45 and 60.
-The η^u values are applied as defined in Equation 6.
-The experimental evaluation was conducted on a system running a Windows 10 (64-bit version) operating system with 16GB of RAM and a 4.5GHz HP EliteBook Core i7 processor.
-We compared the proposed solution (QoE-ViLA) with reference methods, including the approach from paper25 (referred to as Multi-SVC), Multi-Hyb12, and JUMP26.
+Following the setup in paper we set the number of users $U$ to 15, 30, 45 and 60.
+The $\eta^u$ values are applied as defined in Equation 6.
+The experimental evaluation was conducted on a system running a Windows 10 (64-bit version) operating system with 16 GB of RAM and a 4.5 GHz HP EliteBook Core i7 processor.
+We compared the proposed solution (QoE-ViLA) with reference methods, including the approach from paper (referred to as Multi-SVC), Multi-Hyb, and JUMP.
 The Multi-svc method streams multi-user VR video over a cellular network by combining Scalable Video Coding (SVC) and multicast to deliver popular tiles to users.
 In this method, tiles are encoded into multiple layers using SVC and then delivered to users via multicast.
 The JUMP approach enables a tile to be transmitted via either unicast or multicast.
 The tile versions and transmission modes are determined to optimize the weighted sum of FoV bitrates across all users.
 Additionally, we employ the average view PSNR (Peak Signal-to-Noise Ratio) parameter to recompute the performance scores of both the proposed approach and the baseline methods, as follows: